nyu-cso-005-fa19/hw03-sol/README.md

 and the code table is as above, then the first byte written out to the output file should be `0xea`, encoding the first two characters `He` of the input.
-The second byte would be `0x5f` encoding the characters `llo`, etc. Note that the code of one character may span multiple bytes in the output.
+The second byte would be `0x5f` encoding the next three characters `llo`, etc. Note that the code of one character may span multiple bytes in the output.

 The final byte of the encoded output bit stream may not be fully utilized by the code of the final character in the input file.
 The remaining unutilized bits of that byte should be set to 0.
 In order to be able to distinguish these "fill bits" from the codes of characters that belong to the encoded bit stream, we